Halloween Facts Infographic: Spooky Stats for 2019

 Even if you’re not prone to spooking, there’s always something interesting to learn about Halloween.
-For instance, 18% of people plan to put costumes on pets, and 72% of parents admit to stealing candy from their kids.
+For instance, 17% of people plan to put costumes on pets, and 72% of parents admit to stealing candy from their kids.
 And that’s just the beginning.
-To ease your fears and help you gain a new appreciation for this hallowed holiday, WalletHub explored Halloween from all angles.
+To ease your fears and help you gain a new appreciation for this hallowed holiday, WalletHub explored a wide variety of facts about Halloween, analyzing the occasion from all angles.

 Below, you can find an infographic filled with the best Halloween facts we could unearth.
 That’s followed by an Ask the Experts panel discussion on the economics of Halloween.
 And finally, you can see where your hometown ranks in our report on the Best Cities for Halloween.